Can You Make Dishcloths With Acrylic Yarn?

-Heat resistance: Acrylic yarn is not as heat resistant as natural fibers.
+Heat resistance: Many people often wonder if acrylic yarn is heat resistant.
+Acrylic yarn is not as heat resistant as natural fibers.
 When exposed to high heat, it can melt or become damaged.
 So if you do decide to make one from acrylic yarn, do not ever use it as a hot pad.

 Sensory Issues: If you are like me, the feeling of some things can make your skin crawl.
-And wet acrylic yarn is one of those things.
-Dry acrylic can be scratchy enough, add water and it is exponentially magnified.
+And wet acrylic yarn is one of those things for me.
+Dry acrylic can be scratchy enough on my skin (I am super picky about the acrylic I use), add water and it is exponentially magnified.
+Its like nails on a chalkboard for me.
 If I had a dishcloth made from acrylic yarn, there is no way personally I could touch the dishcloth after it got wet.
-And I’m sure there are other’s out there who would have the same issue.
+And I’m sure there are others out there who would have the same issue.

 Colorfastness: Dishcloths are exposed to water and cleaning solutions, so it’s essential to choose a yarn that is colorfast and resistant to fading and bleeding dye.
 Look for yarns that have been treated for colorfastness.
 One thing I have found is that with many cotton yarns, the darker the color the higher the likelihood that it will bleed its color.
 So if you don’t want to use light-colored yarn due to staining from cleaning, try not to use something that is very dark either.